 The kayak guide returns this morning to paddle with you a different route past Stubbs Island back to Tofino.
 Planned for the afternoon is a side trip to Pacific Rim National Park where you walk mysterious trails with boardwalks and stairs in a fairy tale forest of ferns, lichens, mosses and thousand year old trees.
 There is more: boutiques and small stores in the charming villages of Ucluelet and Tofino offer crafts and souvenirs made by local artists.
 You also can join optional whale and bear watching excursions and even surfing lessons.
 Campground in Ucluelet (showers).
 Hiking time 1.5 to 4 hours.

 On the return trip you pass through Cathedral Grove with giant cedars and Douglas fir trees, some over 800 year old and up to 9 meters (29.5 ft) in diameter.
-You walk on a network of short rainforest wilderness trails which weave amongst moss and fern blanketed fallen trees.
-Now via the coastal highway to VICTORIA and the ferry to VANCOUVER.
-Arrival at the Vancouver airport hotel late afternoon.
+You walk on a network of short rainforest wilderness trails which weave among moss and fern blanketed fallen trees.
+Now the ferry to the mainland and arrival at the Vancouver airport hotel late afternoon.